 A drawback of the approaches discussed above is that they need to compute the deformation simulations during runtime.
-This is computationally demanding when planning the motions of real robots.
-In our previous work, we presented an approximation of the deformation cost functions for wheeled robots moving in a plane [3, 5] that can run online.
-In our new work, we extend our previous approach to the more complex problem of planning motions for manipulators with many degrees of freedom that operate in 3D world.
-In this setting, the possible trajectories that need to be considered are more complex and thus more sophisticated for estimating the deformation costs given a set of training examples is needed.
-We present an efficient approximation based on Gaussian Processes that allow to carry out motion planning tasks on the fly.
-Computationally demanding preprocessing steps are only needed per object type that is considered during planning.
-These preprocessing operations are independent of the shape of the environment itself.
+To deal with the high computational load for real robots, we presented an approximation of the deformation cost function for wheeled robots moving in a plane (2008; 2009) that can run online.
+In our new work, we extend our previous approach to the more complex problem of planning motions for manipulators that operate in 3D.
+In this setting, the possible trajectories that need to be considered are more complex and thus a more sophisticated method for estimating the deformation costs is needed.
+We present an efficient approximation based on Gaussian processes that allows to carry out motion planning tasks on the fly.

 In the context of robot learning tasks, Gaussian processes (GPs) are becoming increasingly popular.
-A good introduction into GPs can be found in [17].
-In robotics, GPs have been used for terrain modeling [20], for occupancy mapping [16], for estimating gas distributions [19], learning motion and observation models [12] and several other problems.
-In some parts, the approach of Vasudevan et al. [20] is similar to our method.
-To model large outdoor terrain structures, they perform a nearest neighbor query on measured elevation data and consider only inputs in the local neighborhood of the query point.
+A good introduction into GPs can be found in (Rasmussen and Williams 2006).
+In robotics, GPs have been used e.g. for terrain modeling (Vasudevan et al. 2009), learning motion and observation models (Ko and Fox.
+2009) and several other problems.
+In some parts, the approach of Vasudevan et al. (2009) is similar to our method.
+To model large outdoor terrain structures, they perform a nearest-neighbor query on measured elevation data and consider only inputs in the local neighborhood of the query point.
 This is done efficiently using a KD-tree.
-We apply the same trick to reduce the number of training points used in the GP to the subset of the most relevant ones for solving the regression problem at hand.
+We apply the same trick to reduce the number of training samples for the GP to the subset of the most relevant ones for solving the regression problem at hand.